-Marketing Budget models are considered to be a key component of an annual budget and are used by marketing managers to estimate expenses and timing of marketing campaigns.
-Some of the key functionality in this type of budget input form is that it allows the user to view historical spend and input the total estimated cost per campaign, which are then spread across the applicable months.
-Adjustments can then be applied and the final total campaign budget is measured against a goal or limit provided by management.
-You find an example of this type of budget input form below.
+Marketing Budget models are considered to be a key component of an annual budget and are used by marketing managers to estimate expenses and marketing campaign schedules.
+A key functionality in this type of budget input form allows the user to view the historical spend and input the total estimated cost per campaign, which is then spread across the applicable months.
+Adjustments can then be applied and the final total campaign budget measured against a goal or a limit provided by management.
+You will find an example of this type of budget input form below.

 Purpose of Marketing Campaign Budgets

 Companies and organizations use Marketing Campaign Budgets to get a detailed view of this, often very significant, category of marketing expenditures.
 When used as part of good business practices in a Marketing Department, a company can improve its foundation for approval and prioritization of marketing investments as well as reduce the risk that it over- or under-spends on marketing.

 Here is an example of a detailed Marketing Campaign Budget Input Template with various automation features, including the ability to look at the historical spend on multi-year campaigns.

 You can find hundreds of additional examples here.

 Who Uses This Type of Budget Input Form?

 The typical users of this type of budget input form are: Marketing Executives, Sales Executives and Budget Managers.

 Other Budget Input Forms Often Used in Conjunction with Marketing Campaign Budgets

 Progressive Marketing Departments sometimes use several different Marketing Campaign Budgets, along with budget templates for sales, P&L, payroll and other management and control tools.